ahnshy/K-AddressTranslation/README.md

 > Tip: If you embed this widget elsewhere, you can reuse `/api/address` and the `AddressSearch` component.

 ## 🔑 [License]
-MIT (same spirit as the template).
+Apache-2.0 license (same spirit as the template).